CristovaoBG/filmow-scraper/README.md

 Para executar o script é necessária a módulo bs4.

 Web scraping to retrieve and process fun stuff from the social media "Filmow" using Python.
-To run the script it the module bs4 is needed.
+To run the script the module bs4 is needed.

 Made by/Feito por: Cristóvão Bartholo Gomes